Square Financial Services logo

 • $32B+ funded since 2014 — one of the largest fintech lenders by volume

-• Flat 10-16% fee is among the most transparent pricing in business lending
+• Flat 10-16% fee is among the most listed pricing in business lending

 • Instant funding to Square Checking account — no waiting for bank transfer

-• No hard credit pull and no minimum credit score disclosed
+• no-hard-pull claim to verify and no minimum credit score disclosed

 • Daily payment adjusts automatically with sales volume — slower days mean smaller payments